rishiankush/google-places-react-native-assignment/README.md

 ## 📮 Contact / Issues

-Feel free to open an issue or reach out via GitHub if you encounter any problems!
+Feel free to open an issue or reach out via GitHub or email: ankushrishi5@gmail.com if you encounter any problems!